Dofus-Batteries-Included/DBI.Plugins/README.md

 - Download and install [BepInEx Unity (IL2CPP)](https://docs.bepinex.dev/master/articles/user_guide/installation/index.html) in the Dofus game folder.
 - Download the [latest release](https://github.com/Dofus-Batteries-Included/DBI/releases/latest)
 - Move the `DofusBatteriesIncluded/` folder to the `BepInEx/plugins/` folder of your BepInEx install.
-The only plugin that is mandatory is `DofusBatteriesIncluded.Core`.
+The only plugin that is mandatory is `DofusBatteriesIncluded.Plugins.Core`.

 WARNING: A specific version of the plugins can only work for the specific version of the game that it was built against.
 Trying to use a plugin with another version of the game can lead to unexpected results, or even crashes of the game.
 The plugins have a built-in mechanism that prevents them from running if they have been built for another version of the game.